sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/gateways.md

 ---

 :::note
-The Nym gateway was built in the [building nym](/docs/stable/run-nym-nodes/build-nym/) section.
+The Nym gateway was built in the [building nym](/docs/next/run-nym-nodes/build-nym/) section.
 If you haven't yet built Nym and want to run the code, go there first.
 :::

 Gateways provide a destination for mixnet packets.
 Most of the internet doesn't use encrypted Sphinx packets, so the gateway acts as a destination, sort of like a mailbox, for messages.

 Nym clients connect to gateways.
 Messages are automatically piped to connected clients and deleted from the gateway's disk storage.
 If a client is offline when a message arrives, it will be stored for later retrieval.
 When the client connects, all messages will be delivered, and deleted from the gateway's disk.
-As of release 0.8.x gateways use end-to-end encryption, so they cannot see the content of what they're storing for users.

 When it starts up, a client registers itself with a gateway, and the gateway returns an access token.
 The access token plus the gateway's IP can then be used as a form of addressing for delivering packets.